Elangodevguy/doccords/README.md

 We need npm version 6.0.0 and above - this will be automatcally get installed while installing Node js using installer you can use `npm -v` to check npm version

-Instal VS code, We need VS code IDE to start our development process
+Install VS Code editor, We need VS code IDE to start our development process

 need to install `Prettier` and `ESLint` as VS code package